zackstout/Footprint-Extended/README.md

 - [x] Disallow user from entering two footprints of the same month for one project.
   - [ ] Ask if they want to edit.
 - [x] More validation for forgot password, and alerts for success/failure.
 - [x] Final-ish step for forgot password: `res.redirect`.
 Overall a great exercise, learning about route params with Angular `routeProvider`.
 I think it's there, now, except for adding proper site name and email address. (same for Contact)
 - [x] New footprint from dash (needs to update chart)
 - [x] User's info-over-time line chart buggy.
 Make sure that line chart UPDATES when user enters a new footprint.
 - [x] Update `databasesetup.sql` file to reflect changes to db structure.
+- [x] One solution for footprints/hovering (tooltip not working and generally kind of sucking) -- make it scroll like the projects, so that hovering reveals its info below.
+That might look fine.
+Even without scrolling, looks pretty decent.

 ## Next Steps:
 ### To discuss:
 - The field projects pictures don't seem to look good...
 - Having trouble finding place to put link to [other site](footprintproject.org).